dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/postgres.md

 title: Postgres Scanner
 ---

-The `postgres` extension allows DuckDB to directly read data from a running Postgres instance.
-The data can be queried directly from the underlying Postgres tables, or read into DuckDB tables.
+The `postgres` extension allows DataMiner to directly read data from a running Postgres instance.
+The data can be queried directly from the underlying Postgres tables, or read into DataMiner tables.

 ## Loading the Extension